k1yrix/blog/readme.md

 > [!WARNING]
-> this is the old branch. this branch will no longer be updated.
+> this is an old branch. this branch will no longer be updated.

 welcome to the blog repo